nived00015/Working-With-Windows-Credential-Manager/README.md

 (Where the ServiceName is the name of internet or network address.)

-<b>Note:</b> The password argument provided in the keyword is the new password to be changed for given username and Internet or Network Address.
+<b>Note:</b> The password argument provided in the keyword is the new password to be changed for given username and ServiceName.